 I’m making these Put/Call comparisons as a way to explain why the mass-Marketeers would buy a whole lot of Puts or a whole lot of calls.

-If I were to add up all the Put Options contracts that were bought today and compared it to the total of all the Call Options contracts bought, I should be able to assume what the current marketeer’s sentiment is – right now.
+If I were to add up all the Put Options contracts that were bought today and compare it to the total of all the Call Options contracts bought, I should be able to assume what the current marketeer’s sentiment is – right now.

 For example, as of this writing, there have been 4,950 Put Options contracts for ETF:DIA (DOW Jones) bought so far today.
 At the same time, there have been 5,473 Call Options Contracts purchased.
 In a hair-splitting analysis, I see more Call contracts bought than Put contracts.
 Therefore, more Marketeers believe that the DIA will increase in value (because they are buying more Call Options as insurance from a rising price).
 And sure enough, when I look at the current value of DIA, it is up to $0.50.